RuDo Logo

 Factor investing occupies the sweet spot on the investing spectrum.
 To understand why, consider the alternatives.

-Pure passive indexing (Nifty 50 fund) gives you market returns minus a tiny expense ratio.
+Pure passive indexing (a Nifty 50 fund for India, an S&P 500 or MSCI World ETF for global) gives you market returns minus a tiny expense ratio.
 That is excellent.
 But it also means you own every stock in the index regardless of quality, valuation, or momentum.
-You own the overvalued alongside the undervalued, the highly profitable alongside the barely profitable.
-Your portfolio is a mirror of the market, including all its inefficiencies.
+In the Nifty 50, the top 5 stocks can represent over 30% of the index.
+In the S&P 500, the Magnificent Seven have dominated even more heavily.
+Market-cap weighting is momentum for the already-large.

 Active stock picking gives you the theoretical ability to outperform, but the data is brutal.
 Over 10-year periods, approximately 85-90% of active fund managers in India underperform their benchmark after fees.
-For an NRI picking stocks from Dubai, operating on delayed information in a different time zone, the odds are even worse.
+For an NRI professional in Dubai juggling a demanding career, family commitments, and a 1.5-hour time zone offset from Indian markets, the odds are even worse.
+You are not sitting at a terminal watching order books.
+You are in a meeting when the market opens and checking your phone after it closes.

 Factor investing gives you systematic exposure to the characteristics that actually drive outperformance, without requiring stock-level decisions.
 You are not picking Infosys vs TCS.
 You are saying: "I want to own the 30 highest-quality stocks in the Nifty 100, rebalanced semi-annually, based on ROE, debt, and earnings stability."
 The rules decide.
 You implement and hold.